ronakupadhyaya/Horizons-week-04/day1/vault/README.md

 1. Verify that logins and logouts work as before.

-## Phase 5.2 Hashed passwords in MongoDb
+## Exercise 5.2 Hashed passwords in MongoDb

 Now let's do hashed passwords in MongoDb.